vordimous/zilla-docs/src/how-tos/connecting-to-kafka/amazon-msk.md

 ---
-description: Unlike other hosted Kafka services, Amazon MSK is not readily reachable over the internet
+description: How to connect to your own Amazon MSK from Zilla.
 ---

 # Amazon MSK

-## Introduction

 Unlike other hosted Kafka services, Amazon MSK is not readily reachable over the internet.
 As a result, unless Zilla is deployed in the same VPC in which MSK is running, you will first need to make your cluster publicly accessible.

-### Enable MSK Public Access
+## Enable MSK Public Access

 "Public Access" can be turned on for MSK clusters running Apache Kafka 2.6.0 or later.
 Follow the MSK [Public Access Guide](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html)to do so.